dae-ne/youtube-browser-extension/README.md

 6. Click the `Load unpacked` button and select the `dist` directory.

+## Running locally

+Do all the steps from the installation section and then run the `npm run prepare` command to set up git hooks.

 ## How to add a new feature?

 1. Create a new file in the `features` directory with a class that extends the `Feature` base class and implement methods.